GijoMM/wp-universityDemoProject/README.md

 # wp-universityDemoProject

-This is my repo with my WordPress Udemy course project of a fictional university.
+This is my repo with my project of a fictional university website from a WordPress Udemy course.
 On this project I'm learning how to:

 - write PHP to manipulate the data of a WordPress site;